Zilvis0/38-BIT-server-project/README.md

 _38 group project_

-This project is for educational porpuses only.
+This project is for educational purposes only.
 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!

 ## Project features